nicklockwood/Euclid/Euclid.docc/ConstructingMeshes.md

 This approach to curve generation is based on the popular [TrueType (TTF) font system](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM01/Chap1.html), and provides a good balance between simplicity and flexibility.

 For more complex curves, on macOS and iOS you can create Euclid ``Path`` from a Core Graphics `CGPath` by using the `CGPath.paths()` extension method.
-`CGPath` supports cubic bezier curves as well as quadratic, and has handy constructors for rounded rectangles and other shapes.
+`CGPath` supports cubic bezier curves as well as quadratic.

 ### Constructive Solid Geometry (CSG)

 CSG is another powerful tool for creating intricate geometry.
-CSG allows you to perform boolean operations (logical AND, OR, etc) on solid shapes.
+CSG allows you to perform boolean operations (logical AND, OR, etc.) on solid shapes.
 The following CSG operations are defined as methods on the ``Mesh`` type:

 - ``Mesh/subtract(_:isCancelled:)`` - Subtracts the volume of one `Mesh` from another.